Special Collections Collection Development Policy

 Special Collections collects and preserves rare and unique materials including rare books, oral histories, university archives, archives and manuscripts, photography, visual materials, art and artifacts.
 Collections are preserved for use by students and faculty of the University of North Texas and by the scholarly community at large.

-At the discretion of the department head, Associate Dean for Special Libraries or Dean of Libraries, the Special Collections department may collect materials, in any format, that support our mission.
+At the discretion of the department head, Associate University Librarian - Special Libraries or University Librarian and Vice Provost, the Special Collections department may collect materials, in any format, that support our mission.
 Acquisitions are made through active collection development initiatives as described below, through donations, and occasionally through purchases.
 Donations to Special Collections are considered on a case-by-case basis.
 Donations must be accepted by the department, and all donors must complete a Gift Agreement Form.

 University Archive